osvaldopina/linkbuilder/docs.md

 ### 1. Motivation
 The framework was created initially because we were desperate to use Uri tempates.
-Since then several other features have been added, notably the ability to create links via annotations and extensions to HAL documents.
+Since then several other features have been added, notably the ability to create links via annotations and extensions to deal with specific HAL link properties.

 ### 2. Classic Link Builder